microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/llama/README.md

 ```

 ## Benchmark Mistral
 The benchmarking scripts in the LLaMA directory support Mistral benchmarking.
-To benchmark the ORT and HF versions respectively, you can run:
+To benchmark the ORT version respectively, you can run:

 ```
 python -m models.llama.benchmark \